Elzafr/HR-Analyst-Employee-Resign-using-Logistic-Regression/README.md

 # HR Analyst Employee Resign
 # Overview
-This repository contains HR analyst to see Employee resign using Extreme Logistic Regression, to help determine the optimum optimum model to see dichotomus value [0,1] as main algorithm.
+This repository contains HR analyst to see Employee resign using Logistic Regression, to help determine the optimum optimum model to see dichotomus value [0,1] as main algorithm.
 The Python Script is Focused in main thing such : Data Understanding, Data Adjusment, Data insight via Visualization, Modelling, and Deployement Model.

 # Repository Structure
 The repository is organized as follows: